Electronic authentication: Overview

 The CSP is responsible for managing the credential along with the subscriber's enrollment data for the life of the credential.
 The subscriber will be tasked with maintaining the authenticators.
 An example of this is when a user normally uses a specific computer to do their online banking.
 If he or she attempts to access their bank account from another computer, the authenticator will not be present.
 In order to gain access, the subscriber would need to verify their identity to the CSP, which might be in the form of answering a challenge question successfully before being given access.

-Use of electronic authorization in medical field

-New invention on medicines, and novel development on medical technologies had been widely deployed and adopted in modern societies.
-In consequence, the average lifetime of human being is much longer than it was before.

-Therefore, to safely establish and manage personal health records for each individual during his/her lifetime within the electronic form has gradually become an interesting topic for individual citizens and social welfare departments; the reason is that a well-maintained health records document of an individual can help doctors and hospitals know important and necessary medical and body conditions of the targeted patient in time before conducting any therapy.

 History

 The need for authentication has been prevalent throughout history.
 In ancient times, people would identify each other through eye contact and physical appearance.
 The Sumerians in ancient Mesopotamia attested to the authenticity of their writings by using seals embellished with identifying symbols.
 As time moved on, the most common way to provide authentication would be the handwritten signature.